NichoDA/Final-Integration-Project-Documentation/index.md

 ---

-## Images That To Help Understand Work
+## Images That Help Understand How it Work

 ### Plan
 ![Schematics Image](./setuo.PNG)